Samay9812/International-study-expense/README.md

 3. Line Chart 2: Monthly earnings trend

 4. KPI Cards for quick insight into total spend, income, and balance

+5. Forecast Line: Projection of future spending based on historical behavior

 🧹 Data Preparation
 - Data was cleaned and transformed using Power Query